South Korea partially suspends inter-Korean agreement after North says it put spy satellite in orbit

 The U.S., South Korea and others accuse North Korea of shipping conventional arms to support Russia’s war in Ukraine in exchange for receiving high-tech Russian technologies to enhance its own military programs.
 Both North Korea and Russia have denied the accusations.

-A spy satellite is among an array of sophisticated weapons systems that North Korean leader Kim Jong Un wants to introduce.
-Experts say Kim would eventually aim to use his enlarged arsenal to win sanctions relief and other concessions from the U.S. when diplomacy resumes.
+A spy satellite is among an array of sophisticated weapons systems that Kim wants to introduce.
+Experts say he would eventually aim to use his enlarged arsenal to win sanctions relief and other concessions from the U.S. when diplomacy resumes.

 Some civilian experts said North Korea’s Malligyong-1 satellite is likely capable of only detecting big targets like warships or planes.
 But by operating several such satellites, North Korea could still observe South Korea at all times, they said.